Obduction: Examples

 There are few continental plates being obducted under an oceanic plate known today, but in the past it appears to have happened a number of times.
 Thus there are examples of oceanic crustal rocks and deeper mantle rocks that have been obducted and are now exposed at the surface, worldwide.
 New Caledonia is one example of recent obduction.
 The Klamath Mountains of northern California contain several obducted oceanic slabs, most famously the Coast Range Ophiolite.
-Obducted fragments also are found in the Hajar Mountains of Oman, the Troodos Mountains of Cyprus, Newfoundland, New Zealand, the Alps of Europe, the Shetland islands of Unst and Fetlar, Leka island in Norway, and the Blue Ridge Ophiolite in the Appalachian Mountains of eastern North America.
+Obducted fragments also are found, for example, in the Hajar Mountains of Oman, the Troodos Mountains of Cyprus, Newfoundland, New Zealand, the Alps of Europe, the Shetland islands of Unst and Fetlar, Leka island in Norway, and the Blue Ridge Ophiolite in the Appalachian Mountains of eastern North America.